Richard Pryor: Here and Now

 Richard Pryor: Here and Now is a 1983 American stand-up comedy concert film starring, written and directed by Richard Pryor.
 The film was released in the United States on October 28, 1983.

 Soundtrack

-The soundtrack album was released by Warner Bros.
-Records.
+The stand-up comedy album Here and Now was released by Warner Records.
 Recorded at Saenger Theatre in New Orleans, Louisiana, it was released alongside the film.